-In Tomar we opted for a paid underground parking lot as the town was much bigger.
+In Tomar, we opted for a paid underground parking lot as the town was much bigger.
 We parked at the parking of Praça da República and only had to pay €0,90 for 2 hours.
 You can also park right at the top at the Convent of Christ, but I’m guessing it will be more expensive.

 Day Trip from Lisbon

-If you’re based in Lisbon, you can also join a tour that brings you by mini-van or coach to the Estremadura region to explore Batalha and Alcobaça.
+If you’re based in Lisbon, you can also arrange a tour that brings you by mini-van or coach to the Estremadura region to explore Batalha and Alcobaça.
 Most likely they will include Fatima and they all seem to have a very religious character.
 As I don’t have any experiences with this, I cannot recommend a tour.
 You can also take the bus or train but you can only visit one of these sites in a day.
 I’d recommend to rent a car in Lisbon and drive north to see at least two monasteries.

 Comparison guide: Alcobaça, Batalha or Tomar?

 So… I visited all three of them, but which one would I recommend to you if you can only visit one?
 Or maybe, at most 2?
-Well that is a difficult one.
+Well, that is a difficult one.
 As always, I will not tell you what to do, but I will compare the monasteries of Alcobaça, Batalha and the Tomar Convent and help you make a decision.

-What Alcobaça, Batalha and Tomar have in common
+What Alcobaça, Batalha, and Tomar have in common